Jon Mann's Photo

 POLITICS and PHILOSOPHY

-Neo-Marxist Revisionist (Marxism for the 21st century) utopian, eco-socialist, secular humanist.
+Neo-Marxist Revisionist Marxism for the 21st century, peaceful evolution, not violent revolution.
+Utopian, eco-socialist, secular humanist.

 I was an Army brat and grew up on various Army bases in Japan, Oregon, Texas, Hawaii and Washington State.
-Traveling is in my blood.
+I was a flight attendant, supervisor and manager so traveling is in my blood.

-The career I loved the most was as an international flight attendant manager for supplemental (unscheduled charter) airlines.
-For 20 years I traveled all over the world transporting passengers to exotic locations, prisoner flights, emergency disaster relief, evacuating refugees from war zones, transporting US troops and United Nations Peacekeepers.
+The career I loved the most was as an international flight attendant, supervisor and manager for supplemental (unscheduled) charter airlines.
+I traveled all over the world transporting passengers to exotic locations, prisoner flights, emergency disaster relief, evacuating refugees from war zones, transporting US troops and United Nations Peacekeepers.

 Why I’m on Couchsurfing

-As a young hippie, long before the internet, I traveled the world looking for adventure, crashing wherever I found space; Joanne Woodward's abandoned sailboat in Tahiti, an old windmill in the Netherlands, a lighthouse in Spain, a boatel in Amsterdam, a fishing boat on the Ganges, caves in the Mediterranean.
-I met Joni Mitchell in 1969 in Matala, Crete, where there was a community of hippies living in caves.
+As a young hippie in the 60s, long before the internet, I traveled the world looking for adventure, crashing wherever I found space; Joanne Woodward's abandoned sailboat in Tahiti, an old windmill in the Netherlands, a lighthouse in Spain, a boatel in Amsterdam, a fishing boat on the Ganges, caves in the Mediterranean.
+I met Joni Mitchell in 1969 in Matala, Crete, where there was a community of hippies living in caves that used to be a leper colony.

 The 60s to the 80s were a golden age.
-I met many kindred souls who would flash the peace sign when they saw my long hair and offer me a place to "crash".
+I met many kindred souls who would flash the peace sign ✌ and offer me a place to "crash".
 It was the Brotherhood of the Road.

-Couch surfing is a way for me to pay it forward.
-I give priority to anyone who has, or will host me.
+Couch surfing is a way for me to pay it forward, and I give priority to anyone who has, or will host me.

 I also have 40 acres of rugged land in Shasta County near French Gulch and Whiskeytown, not far from Sutter's Mill where gold was first discovered in California.
 My Green Party Eco-warrior friends are reconnoitering the property to design an intentional community, living off the grid with earth sheltered housing.
 Anyone interested can contact me to camp on my property as long as they wish.
 It's difficult to access.